 Dr Carol Ann Dixon is an education consultant and academic researcher with interests in African and Caribbean diaspora histories, cultural geography, museology, exhibition curation and contemporary visual arts.
-Throughout a successful career as an educator, spanning more than 20 years, she has designed and developed a number of heritage projects, exhibitions and event programmes for UK-based culture sector institutions and education charities, and has also published a variety of creative teaching and learning resources for use in schools, museums, art galleries and other formal and informal educational settings.
+Throughout a successful career as an educator, spanning more than 20 years, she has designed and developed a number of heritage projects, exhibitions and event programmes for culture sector institutions and education charities in the UK, and has also published a variety of creative teaching and learning resources for use in schools, museums, art galleries and other formal and informal educational settings.

 Carol’s PhD thesis, completed in 2016, examined the ‘othering’ of Africa and its diasporas in Western museum practices.
-Case study research and fieldwork undertaken in archives and exhibition spaces throughout France, Germany and the UK over a period of four years (2013-16) enabled her to complete in-depth visual analysis of objects and exhibits in collections of ethnography, as well as critique the aesthetics and cultural politics of artworks and assemblages displayed in museums of modern and contemporary fine art.
-She has published several essays, journal articles, exhibition reviews and commentary pieces addressing these themes and interests in periodicals including Race & Class, Museums Journal, Africa and Black Diaspora, Transfers: Interdisciplinary Journal of Mobility Studies, Geography (The Journal of the Geographical Association, UK), IRAAA (International Review of African American Art) and CAA.Reviews.
+Case study research and fieldwork undertaken in archives and exhibition spaces throughout France, Germany and the UK enabled her to complete in-depth visual analysis of objects and exhibits in collections of ethnography, as well as critique the aesthetics and cultural politics of artworks and assemblages displayed in museums of modern and contemporary fine art.
+She has published several essays, journal articles, exhibition reviews and commentary pieces addressing these themes and interests in a range of periodicals, including Race & Class, Museums Journal, Africa and Black Diaspora International Journal, Soundings (Journal of Politics and Culture), Transfers: Interdisciplinary Journal of Mobility Studies, IRAAA (International Review of African American Art) and CAA.Reviews.

-Additional details about current and recently completed education projects are also available online at the following links:
+Additional details about current and recently completed education projects are summarised below:

 - Decolonial Dialogues – an online forum that was launched via WordPress in April 2020 as a shared space for advancing ideas and exchanging information about decolonial research methodologies, inclusive curricula and creative teaching and learning approaches across all areas of the arts, humanities and social sciences.
-The site was co-designed and developed by Carol Ann Dixon and Riadh Ghemmour (based at the University of Exeter), working in partnership with fellow early career scholars and educators based in the UK, France, Algeria and the USA. https://decolonialdialogue.wordpress.com/
+The site was co-designed and developed by Carol Ann Dixon and education scholar Riadh Ghemmour (based at the University of Exeter), working in partnership with fellow researchers and educators based in the UK, France, Algeria, Trinidad and Tobago, and the USA. https://decolonialdialogue.wordpress.com/